orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

-multiple images, and using several machine learning method such as SVM, Bayes, KNN, Random Forests, Artificial Neural Network, and others...(see application help of ``TrainImagesClassifier`` and ``TrainOGRLayersClassifier`` for further details about all the available classifiers).
+multiple images, and using several machine learning method such as SVM, Bayes, KNN, Random Forests, Artificial Neural Network, and others...(see application help of ``TrainImagesClassifier`` and ``TrainVectorClassifier`` for further details about all the available classifiers).
 Here is an overview of the complete workflow:

 1. Compute samples statistics for each image